Gangolli

 Gangolli (also Ganguli) is a town in Kundapur Taluk of Udupi district in Karnataka state.
 It is situated at the estuary of the Panchagangavalli River.
 It is located on a peninsula on the west coast of Karnataka.
 It is bordered by the river to the east and by the Arabian Sea to the west.

-The town was originally spelt as "Ganguli", but is now more commonly spelled as "Gangolli".
-The postal seal however still uses the old spelling.

 Location

 Gangolli is situated at the mouth of an estuary where 5 rivers, Souparnika River, Varahi River, Kedaka River, Chakra River, and Kubja River, together called "Panchagangavali" meet.
 The local Kannada versions of those river names are Kollooru hole, Haladi hole, Rajadi hole, Vandse hole and Hemmadi hole.

 History

+As per the earliest recorded history of the region, Gangolli and the surrounding areas were ruled by the Alupa dynasty (or Aluvas), who were the indigenous rulers of the coastal region known as Alvakheda (modern Udupi and Dakshina Kannada) for over a thousand years from 200 to 1444 AD.
+Before the prominence of the Veerashaiva and GSB communities in the 16th century, the region was a major center for Jainism and Nathism.

-During the turmoil in the Vijayanagar Empire following its defeat at the Battle of Tallikota in 1565, Gangolli came under the rule of the Nayakas of Keladi from Keladi who until then were vassals/chieftains of Vijayanagara but seized the opportunity to break away and declare independence as the Bednore Kingdom.
+Following the decline of the Alupas, the region came under the Vijayanagara Empire.
+During the turmoil in the Vijayanagar Empire following its defeat at the Battle of Tallikota in 1565, Gangolli came under the rule of the Nayakas of Keladi from Keladi who until then were chieftains (Nayakas) of Vijayanagara but seized the opportunity to break away and declare independence as the Bednore Kingdom.
 The population and activity around Gangolli at the time was scanty as most of the surrounding area continued to be densely forested.
 The people living in and around Gangolli were predominantly Veerashaivas, Jains and their occupations being agriculture and fishing.
 Basrur, further inland from Gangolli was a more prominent place being mentioned even in the writings of 13th century traveller Ibn Battuta.

-Around 1560, a large number Goan families migrated to Gangolli and further south.
-These despondent refugees purchased large portions of land from individual residents and also directly from the Keladi Vassal Sadashiva Nayaka under whose patronage they cleared forested areas to accommodate themselves.
-The prominent among the newly formed institutions then was the Venkataramana temple which is popularly known as Malyar Matt of Gawd Saraswat Brahmins (GSB) which undoubtedly facilitated the development of the locality.
+Around 1560, because of the Goa Inquisition, a large number of Goan families migrated to Gangolli and further south.
+These despondent refugees purchased large portions of land from individual residents and also directly from the Keladi king Sadashiva Nayaka under whose patronage they cleared forested areas to accommodate themselves.
+The prominent among the newly formed institutions then was the Venkataramana temple which is popularly known as Malyar Matt of Gaud Saraswat Brahmins (GSB) which undoubtedly facilitated the development of the locality.
 Their pioneering contribution to the development of the region was quick in coming as they resumed their old trade now from a new base in Gangolli and Basrur (referred to then as Barcelor) making Gangolli into an important maritime location at the time.